RazaYgPrnhAd/UI-based-Weavyrn/README.md

-🧵 Weavyrn
+🧵 UWeavyrn

-Weavyrn is a simple AI assistant run with HTML and python using OpenRouter to connect with Llama 4 Maverick AI model that answers your questions using custom documents and chat history.
+This version of Weavyrn is a simple AI assistant run with HTML and python using OpenRouter to connect with Llama 4 Maverick AI model that answers your questions using custom documents and chat history.
 It can not access the internet.

 📦 Features
 Load your own .txt or .pdf files